 Most manufacturers’ warranties call for yearly system maintenance to stay valid, so skipping your tune-ups can actually result in losing your heating or AC system warranty, which can be major money if your equipment does ever stop working in the middle of winter.
 Always get all you can from your warranty by making sure it stays valid as long as possible with yearly furnace system tune-ups from Roland J. Down .

 What can I do to troubleshoot my furnace before calling a tech for service?

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter

 Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
 Dirty air filters can lead to a host of comfort issues for homeowners, including:

 - Decreased efficiency

 - Higher energy bills

 If you remove your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to replace it.
-If it’s a simple disposable air filter, just get a like-size new one.
+If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to get a new one.
+If it’s a simple disposable air filter, just replace it with a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be replaced.
-Check the filter packaging to see how long the new air filter is designed to be used.
+Check the filter packaging to see how long the new air filter is supposed to be used.
 2. Double check your thermostat.

 3. Open up your air vents.